 Along with technical skills, you need to know how to collaborate, adapt quickly to new tools and systems, and learn from your failures so you can problem solve and innovate with agility.
-The Technology Support Professional (TSP) program is specially designed to bring together students with diverse knowledge and skill sets, allowing them to collaborate both virtually and in-person—just like what you’ll find on the job.
+The Technology Support Professional (TSP) program is specially designed to bring together students with diverse knowledge and skill sets, allowing them to collaborate — just like what you’ll find on the job.

-“All classes revolve around hands-on projects that directly translate to the workplace,” says Helm.
+“All learning revolve around hands-on projects that directly translate to the workplace,” says Helm.
 “The hardest thing for a newcomer in any industry is experience, so experiential learning is key for us.”

 “The incredible pace of change in industry requires an updated skill set every few years,” says Helm.
 Take secretarial work, for example, which has become much more dynamic in the digital economy.
 That’s why the Office Administration with Technology (OAT) program features everything from Photoshop and web design to modern accounting platforms and more advanced uses of Microsoft Office.